Frequently Asked Questions - California Promise

 I also want to earn a minor.
 Am I eligible for the California Promise program?

 Maybe.
 It depends on your major and minor.
 For some combinations, it is possible to complete a major and minor in four years for frosh (and two years for transfer students).
 We encourage you to sign up for the California Promise program now.
-Then, during the next semester, see an advisor in the department of the minor you wish to declare.
+Then, during the next semester, see an advisor in the department of the minor you wish to apply to.
 If you are able to create a four-year degree plan (or two years for transfers), you will be able to remain in the program.

 I am an AB540 Student.
 Am I eligible for the California Promise program?